Faults, Errors & Failures

 Handling Mechanisms

 Map hardware fault types to appropriate handling mechanisms: detection, indication, prevention, and tolerance.
-Understand mechanism selection criteria for each fault class and ASIL level.
+Understand mechanism selection criteria for each fault class and ASIL.

 HW Metrics Mapping